eurostat/gridviz/docs/reference.md

 ## Kernel smoothing

-This style is experimental.
-It allows applying gaussian kernel smoothing to the grid.
+This style allows applying a gaussian kernel smoothing to the input grid.
+Other styles can then be used on the smoothed grid - this style is thus more a 'filter' than a proper style.

 See [this example](https://eurostat.github.io/gridviz/examples/styles/kernelsmoothing.html) ([code](../examples/styles/kernelsmoothing.html)).